Business

 Different fees applied according to the national regulations

 Google and Amazon warned that such legislation would downstream affect their clients.
-The tech companies threatened to transfer the charge on the consumers.
+The tech companies threatened to transfer the charge to the consumers.

-Similar fees have been enforced by Google in November in the UK, Turkey or Austria for their Digital Tax Legislation.
-The rates are 5% for Austria and Turkey, 2% for the UK.
+Similar fees were enforced by Google in November in the United Kingdom, Turkey or Austria for their Digital Tax Legislation.
+The rates are 5% for Austria and Turkey, and 2% for the U.K.

-Google Ads enables to buy some advertising formats that are seen on Google Search results, which accounts for 61% of the total Google revenue, Youtube or other websites, including news websites.
-Against a intermediary fee, most publishers who sell ads on their platforms make their inventory available on the industry-leading marketplace: Google AdX.
+Google Ads enables buying some advertising formats that can be seen on Google Search results, which accounts for 61% of the total Google revenue, Youtube or other websites, including news websites.
+Against an intermediary fee, most publishers who sell ads on their platforms make their inventory available on the industry-leading marketplace: Google AdX.

 Google and Facebook sometimes agree to pay

-Since 2010, France had made several attempts in charging Google with taxes whereas their European HQ is based in Ireland with a more advantageous tax system.
+Since 2010, France has made several attempts to charge Google with taxes, whereas their European H.Q. is based in Ireland, with a more advantageous tax system.

 Spain had also mandated Google to give publishers a part of their advertising revenue in 2014.
 The Californian company then decided to remove its Google News product from Spain.